-This homemade hot buttered rum mix is quick and easy to make and so much better than store bought.
+This homemade hot buttered rum mix is quick and easy to make and so much better than store-bought.
 Warm spices are combined with brown sugar, butter and maple syrup for a perfect winter beverage.
-You can make a large batch in minutes to last you all season, or give some as gifts.
+You can make a large batch in minutes to last you all season or scoop it into small mason jars to give as gifts.

 Jump to:

-The warm spices invoke such a feeling of the holidays.
-This drink warms you up and it’s comforting.
-It is perfect for sipping on under a blanket on a chilly night.
+The warm spices of cinnamon, nutmeg and cloves are perfect for the holiday season.
+This drink warms you up, and it’s comforting, perfect for sipping on a cold winter night by a fire.

-Homemade hot buttered rum batter is such a treat and you can adjust the spices to suit your tastes.
+Homemade hot buttered rum is a delicious treat, and adjusting the spices to suit your tastes is easy.

-This recipe makes a nice size batch, about 2 cups of mix.
+This recipe makes a nice-sized batch of batter, about 2 cups.
 So you should be able to get 2 to 4 jars, depending on the size you choose.

 Why this recipe works